-Consultation has been undertaken on the impact with the affected landowner and the impact has been accepted - this typically applies where the impact is marginal, i.e. a minor exceedance of the QDLs, or only occurs for rare events and is offset by reduced flood risk on the property for more frequent events.

-Where the original impacts were found to be unacceptable to the affected landowners, mitigation measures have been designed to reduce or manage the residual impact to a level that the landowner deemed acceptable.
+- Consultation has been undertaken on the impact with the affected landowner and the impact has been accepted - this typically applies where the impact is marginal, i.e. a minor exceedance of the QDLs, or only occurs for rare events and is offset by reduced flood risk on the property for more frequent events. - Where the original impacts were found to be unacceptable to the affected landowners, mitigation measures have been designed to reduce or manage the residual impact to a level that the landowner deemed acceptable.

-7.2 Further work
+7.2 Ongoing engagement

-Further work relating to the flooding and cross drainage design to be completed post-IFC includes the following:
+Further engagement relating to the flooding and cross drainage design to be completed during and following construction includes the following: